An American Writer's Thoughts on Japanese Animation

 This is something that Made in Abyss and Dungeon Meshi (which I haven’t reviewed for the blog) got right.
 Both feature dungeons – one very much in the spirit, the other about as explicitly as Dungeon People.
 But they have stories, personality, environments – things that make them unique and interesting.
 We understand why these dungeons came into being, and they present more interesting and varied areas for our characters to visit than just mazes of twisty little passages, all the same.
 This helps keep the works that are largely focused on interacting with these dungeons interesting and on-theme.

 Dungeon People, on the other hand, seems to go and take its principles straight from Nethack’s Dungeons of Doom.
-And even then it still doesn’t hold up: sure the Dungeons of Doom section of the game has the look and feel of Nethack’s Dungeons of Doom maps down (except Nethack is working with ASCII or primitive tilesets.
+And even then it still doesn’t hold up: sure the show has the look and feel of Nethack’s Dungeons of Doom maps down (except Nethack is working with ASCII or primitive tilesets.
 What’s the show’s excuse?)… but Nethack has branches with their own characters like the Gnomish Mines, Sokoban, or Vlad’s Tower, landmarks, features!
 It’s pretty bad when a game that provides something like five paragraphs of story in its entire run has a show with actual characters and plot beat on finding points of interest.

 I do get that this is something that needed to be done for the core idea of Dungeon People.
 Belle is adorable looking enough that it’s got this “Cute Girls Doing Cute Things” vibe with theoretical comedy from how this either plays off Clay being needlessly intense or the reality of Belle being quite savage and willing to delete what living things would dare be her opponents.